 Meeting Attendance.
-During the fiscal year ended December 31, 2017, there were six meetings of our Board, and the various committees of the Board met a total of eleven times.
-The Board took one action by unanimous written consent during the fiscal year ended December 31, 2017.
-The various committees of the Board took seven actions by unanimous written consent during the fiscal year ended December 31, 2017.
-No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he or she served during fiscal 2017.
+During the fiscal year ended December 31, 2018, there were five meetings of our Board, and the various committees of the Board met a total of thirteen times.
+The Board took one action by unanimous written consent during the fiscal year ended December 31, 2018.
+The various committees of the Board took six actions by unanimous written consent during the fiscal year ended December 31, 2018.
+No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he or she served during fiscal 2018.
 The Board has adopted a policy under which each member of the Board makes every effort to but is not required to attend each annual meeting of our stockholders.
-Six directors attended our annual meeting of stockholders held in 2017.
+Four directors attended our annual meeting of stockholders held in 2018.

 Audit Committee.
-Our Audit Committee met five times and took three actions by unanimous written consent during fiscal 2017.
-This committee currently has three members, Mary Ann Cloyd (Chairman), Jens Luehring and Naseem Amin.
+Our Audit Committee met five times during fiscal 2018.
+This committee currently has five members, Mary Ann Cloyd (Chairman), Jens Luehring, Daniel Tassé, Naseem Amin and Crispin Teufel.
 Our audit committee assists our Board in its oversight of our accounting and financial reporting process and the audits of our financial statements.
 Our audit committee's responsibilities include:

-- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures: - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - · meeting independently with our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures;

+- · monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.